Induction of new pupils

 Liaison with parents

 Formal communication with parents on pupils’ progress takes place routinely at parents' evenings every year, via half-term grade cards and the end of term report.
-Any matters causing concern during the term can be communicated by letter or telephone at any time.
-The Heads of Lower and Middle School and the Deputy Head Academic must be informed prior to any meeting taking place with parents on an academic matter; the Deputy Head must be informed if it is a pastoral issue.
+Any matters causing concern during the term can be communicated by email or telephone at any time.
+Head of House and the Deputy Head Academic must be informed prior to any meeting taking place with parents on an academic matter; the Deputy Head must be informed if it is a pastoral issue.
 The School encourages its teaching staff to have frequent formal and informal contact with parents.

 Opportunities for personal development

-We offer many opportunities to pupils at all levels to develop their leadership and organisational skills through holding positions of responsibility in Houses, at sporting and charity events and during extra- curricular activities.
+We offer many opportunities to pupils at all levels to develop their leadership and organisational skills through holding positions of responsibility in Houses, at sporting and charity events and during co-curricular activities.

 There is a School Council which gives the opportunity for representatives from each year to contribute to the organisation and life of the School and to participate in democratic decision making.
 The Council meets regularly each term.